Challenging a Will in the NT

-If you are thinking of challenging a will in the NT (Northern Territory), it may be possible to do so on one of a number of grounds.
-For example, you can claim that the will was not validly made because the legal requirements set out in the Wills Act were not satisfied (eg the will-maker did not have testamentary capacity to make the will).
+If you are thinking of challenging a will in the NT, it may be possible to do so on a number of grounds.
+For example, you can challenge a will that was not validly made because the legal requirements set out in the Wills Act were not satisfied (eg because the will-maker did not have testamentary capacity to make the will).
 You can also seek rectification orders from the Supreme Court if the will has an error or does not give effect to the will-maker’s intentions.

 In order for a will to be valid, it must satisfy certain legal requirements.
-You can read our article on making a Will in the Northern Territory here.
 One of the major reasons why a will may not be valid is because the will-maker lacked testamentary capacity to make the will.
-Under the Wills Act (NT), any person can apply to the Supreme Court to have a will revoked or altered in whole or in part on the basis that the will-maker lacked testamentary capacity.
+Under the Wills Act 2000 (NT), any person can apply to the Supreme Court to have a will revoked or altered in whole or in part on the basis that the will-maker lacked testamentary capacity.

 An application can be made while the testator is alive, but the leave of the Supreme Court is required to have the Will revoked.
 If, after the death of a testator, a person believes that the testator lacked capacity, they should speak to a solicitor about lodging a caveat with the Probate Registry prior to probate being granted.